MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/fsmo-roles.md

 #### Initial replication and connectivity requirements

 - This FSMO role holder is active only when the role owner has inbound replicated the domain NC successfully since the Directory Service started.
 - DCs contact the FSMO role holder when they retrieve a new RID pool.
+The new RID pool is delivered to DCs through AD replication.

 ### PDC emulator FSMO role